neo4j/graph-data-science-client/README.md

 ### Graph catalog utils

-All procedures from the [GDS Graph catalog](https://neo4j.com/docs/graph-data-science/current/management-ops/graph-catalog-ops/) are supported with `gdsclient`.
+All procedures from the [GDS Graph catalog](https://neo4j.com/docs/graph-data-science/current/management-ops/graph-catalog-ops/) are supported with `graphdatascience`.
 Some examples are (where `G` is a `Graph`):

 ```python